Frequently Asked Questions

 Who can I bring with me to the scan?

-You can bring 4 guests with you (5 total, including you).
+You can bring 5 guests with you (6 total, including you).
 That might include your partner, mum, dad, children, friend - it's totally up to you.
-Bring whoever you want by your side, whoever you want to share the experience with, or your children if childcare is difficult to organise.
+Bring whoever you want by your side and whoever you want to share the experience with.
+We appreciate that childcare can be difficult to organise so feel free to bring your children along.

 Can I bring my partner with me?